CsabaDu/CsabaDu.DynamicTestData/README.md

 - Easy integration with your existing test frameworks.
 - Utilities for generating and validating test data.

+### Data Types

+`CsabaDu.DynamicTestData` provides three extendable base record types, and their concrete implelentations with `T1` - `T9` strongly typed parameters.

+Each type implements `ITestData<TResult> where TResult : notnull` interface.
+All types' constructors have two common parameters (properties):
+- `string Definition` to describe the test case parameters to be asserted.
+- `<TResult> Expected`, a generic type parameter and property with `notnull` constraint.

+#### `TestData`

+- General purposes type.
+- `Expected` property's type is `string`, it should be added literally.
+- Test case populates in text explorer:

+`Test case definition => Literal expected result`

+#### `TestDataReturns`

+- Type for test cases where the expected result to be asserted is a `struct`.
+- `Expected` property's type is `struct`.
+- Test case populates in text explorer:

+`Test case definition => returns {expected struct value to string}`

+#### `TestDataThrows`

+- Type for test cases where the expected result to be asserted is a thrown `Exception`.
+- `Expected` property's type is `Exception`.
+- Additional two parameters are (expected) `string ParamName` and `string Message` to support the aassertion of these properties of the thrown exception.
+- Test case populates in text explorer:

+`Test case definition => throws {expected exception type name}`

 ## Installation

 You can install `CsabaDu.DynamicTestData` via NuGet Package Manager: